FAQ

 Are Azimuth frames sustainable?

+Our frames are made with care with cutting-edge technology and attention to detail.
 Azimuth Eyewear is handmade of acetate, a human-made material derived from cellulose, most commonly wood pulp.
 While it is partially derived from a renewable source, it does contain petroleum-based plasticizers.
 Azimuth consciously orders our frames in small batches to reduce waste from unsold backstock and prevent a carbon footprint from warehousing.

 Security